-- (3) Consists of 63,720,154 shares of Class A common stock held of record by Data Collective IV, L.P.
-Data Collective IV GP, LLC, or DCVC IV GP, is the general partner of Data Collective IV, L.P. ("DCVC IV").
+- (3) Consists of 63,720,154 shares of Class A common stock held of record by Data Collective IV, L.P. ("DCVC IV").
+Data Collective IV GP, LLC, or DCVC IV GP, is the general partner of DCVC IV.
 Zachary Bogue and Matthew Ocko are the managing members of DCVC IV GP.
 Zachary Bogue and Matthew Ocko exercise voting and dispositive power over the shares held by DCVC IV.
-The address of the entities listed herein is 270 University Avenue, Palo Alto, California 94301. - (4) Consists of (i) 9,601,126 shares of Class A common stock to be held of record by Y Combinator Continuity Holdings I, LLC; (ii) 12,123,166 shares of Class A common stock to be held of record by Y Combinator Investments, LLC Series W 16; (iii) 3,546,851 shares of Class A common stock held of record by YC Holdings II, LLC; and (iv) 2,642,714 shares of Class A common stock to be held of record by YCVC Fund I, L.P.
-Power to exercise voting and investment decisions with respect to each such entity is held by of Jonathan Levy, Kirsty Nathoo and Geoff Ralston.
-The address for each of the entities identified in this footnote is 335 Pioneer Way, Mountain View, CA 94041. - (5) Investment decisions with respect to Tiger Global PIP Eleven LLC is controlled by Tiger Global Management, LLC.
-Tiger Management, LLC Global Management, LLC is controlled by Chase Coleman and Scott Shleifer.
-The business address for each of these entities is c/o Tiger Global Management, LLC 9 West 57th Street, 35th Floor, New York, New York 10019. - (6) Includes 20,684,426 shares of Class A common stock held of record by Maven Ventures Fund II, L.P., 300,000 shares of Class A common stock held of record by Maven Ventures Fund III, L.P. and 700,000 shares of Class A common stock held of record by Maven Ventures Opportunity Fund I, L.P.
+The address of the entities listed herein is 270 University Avenue, Palo Alto, California 94301. - (4) Includes 20,684,426 shares of Class A common stock held of record by Maven Ventures Fund II, L.P., 300,000 shares of Class A common stock held of record by Maven Ventures Fund III, L.P. and 700,000 shares of Class A common stock held of record by Maven Ventures Opportunity Fund I, L.P.
 The general partner of Maven Ventures Fund II, L.P. is Maven Ventures Partners II, LLC.
-The general partner of Maven Ventures Fund III, L.P. is Maven Ventures Partners II, LLC.
-The general partner of Maven Ventures Fund II, L.P. is Maven Ventures Opportunity Partner of Maven Ventures Opportunity Fund I, L.P. is Maven Ventures Opportunity Partners I, LLC.
+The general partner of Maven Ventures Fund III, L.P. is Maven Ventures Partners III, LLC.
 The general partner of Maven Ventures Opportunity Fund I, L.P. is Maven Ventures Opportunity Partners I, LLC.
-The address of the entities identified in this footnote is 631 Emerson St., Palo Alto, California 94301. - (7) Consists of shares Class B common stock held by Mr. Rodrigues as grantor-trustee of the Alex Rodrigues Living Trust. - (8) Consists of shares Class B common stock held by Mr. Moak as grantor-trustee of the Brandon Moak Living Trust. - (9) Consists of (a) 742,497 shares of Class A common stock held by Mr. Grady and (b) shares listed in footnote 2 above to be held of record by entities affiliated with Sequoia Capital.
-Mr. Grady, one of Embark Technology's director nominees, is a partner of Sequoia Capital and, therefore, may be deemed to exercise voting and investment discretion with respect to the shares listed in footnote 2 above.
-Mr. Grady disclaims beneficial ownership of the shares held by the Sequoia Capital entities. - (10) Consists of 164,523 shares of Class A common stock and 139,834 warrants to purchase Class A common stock.
+The address of the entities identified in this footnote is 631 Emerson St., Palo Alto, California 94301. - (5) Consists of shares of Class B common stock held by Mr. Rodrigues as grantor-trustee of the Alex Rodrigues Living Trust. - (6) Consists of shares of Class B common stock held by Mr. Moak as grantor-trustee of the Brandon Moak Living Trust. - (7) Consists of (a) 742,497 shares of Class A common stock held by Mr. Grady and (b) shares listed in footnote 2 above held of record by entities affiliated with Sequoia Capital.
+Mr. Grady, one of Embark's directors, is a partner of Sequoia Capital and, therefore, may be deemed to exercise voting and investment discretion with respect to the shares listed in footnote 2 above.
+Mr. Grady disclaims beneficial ownership of the shares held by the Sequoia Capital entities. - (8) Consists of 164,523 shares of Class A common stock and 139,834 warrants to purchase Class A common stock.
 Active Engineering Services Limited is the record holder of these shares, and such shares can be deemed to be beneficially held by Techno Whiz Kid Inc., which is controlled by Mr. Robertson.
 The address for Active Engineering Services Limited and Mr. Robertson is 4801 Main Street, Suite 1000 Kansas City, Missouri 64112.
 The address for Techno Whiz Kid Inc. is 6 Raymar Place, Oakville, Ontario Canada L6J 6M1.

-SELLING SHAREHOLDERS
+SELLING SHAREHOLDER